jobaldw/shared/client/README.md

 # shared | client

-A simple http client that make client calls quicker and lighter while still allowing for customization.
-Intended on being used with the `shared/config` package.
-The package only allows for the following request methods: DELETE, GET, POST, PUT.
+A simple http client that makes client calls quicker and lighter while still allowing for customization.
+This package is intended on being used with the `shared/config` package.

 ## How To Use